 Substantially all full-time employees of the Tax Collector are eligible to participate in the State of Florida Retirement System (the "System"), a cost-sharing, multiple-employer defined benefit plan administered by the State of Florida, Division of Retirement.
 The System is a defined benefit plan for all state, and participating county, district school board, community college, and university employees (the "Pension Plan").
-The System also offers eligible employees participation in an alternative defined contribution plan (the "Investment Plan").
+The System also offers eligible employees' participation in an alternative defined contribution plan (the "Investment Plan").
 The Tax Collector participates in the Elected State Officers' Class.
 Contribution rates are established statewide for all participating governmental units.
 Accordingly, the actuarial information and related disclosures attributable to the Tax Collector's employees are not determinable.
-Employees participating in the Pension Plan who retire at or after age 62 with six years of credited service, or with 30 years of service regardless of age, are entitled to a retirement benefit payable monthly for life, equal to 1.6% for regular employees, 2.0% for senior management, and 3.0% for county elected officials for each year of credited service times their average final compensation.
+Employees participating in the Pension Plan who retire at or after age 62 with 6 years of credited service, or with 30 years of service regardless of age, are entitled to a retirement benefit payable monthly for life, equal to 1.6% for regular employees, 2.0% for senior management, and 3.0% for county elected officials for each year of credited service times their average final compensation.
+Average final compensation is the employee's average of the five highest fiscal years of salary earned during credited service.
+Vested employees may retire before age 62 and receive benefits that are reduced 5% for each year prior to normal retirement age.
+Employees participating in the Investment Plan are vested after one year of service with no age requirements.
+The System also provides death and disability benefits.
+Benefits are established by Section 121, Florida Statutes and Chapter 22B, Florida Administrative Code.